 Save Job Properties

 Saves the Job Report as PDF, HTML, TXT or XML file.

 Allows to process a processed job once again using the same configuration without the need to open the hot folder.

-ZePrA allows to restore the configuration of a previous job in order to reprocess a file.
+ZePrA allows restoring the configuration of a previous job in order to reprocess a file.
 As of ZePrA 7, the configurations of all jobs are saved and kept for future re-prints.

 When to restore a configuration: A customer requests a reprint of a job and requires a similar or even identical color appearance previously printed.
 If that configuration has not been saved, or has been changed since, it is lost and it might be difficult or even impossible to remember the ZePrA settings used for that job.

-Restore Configuration allows to restore a previously used configuration.
+Restore Configuration allows restoring a previously used configuration.